 - 1. Go to the on-line application immediately and become familiar with it.
 While the on-line application is very user friendly, you may be frustrated by the technology if you wait until the last minute to use it.
 Know the application's quirks and limitations long before you have to submit your proposal.
-(For example, you should print out sample forms and make sure that no text is cut off by word count limits.)
 The on-line application allows you to make entries, save your work, and return to edit. - 2.
 Alert your letter writers now!
 Remember that faculty who are writing your letters are also writing letters for other students and are juggling a great many professional obligations.
 Let them know in advance what grants you are applying for and what your deadlines are.
-All letters of recommendation must be submitted via the Fulbright online portal by the first internal deadline, Monday, August 23. - 3.
+All letters of recommendation must be submitted via the Fulbright online portal by the first internal deadline, September 1. - 3.
 One function of a letter of support is to establish the feasibility and intellectual interest of your project.
 It is therefore very important for the letter writer to be familiar with the details of your project.
-Provide a copy of the research proposal and the personal statement. - 4.
-Language evaluations are required for any language that you will use in your research and or in your daily activities in the country of research. - 5.
+Provide a copy of the research proposal and the personal statement.

+- 4. Language evaluations are required for any language that you will use in your research and or in your daily activities in the country of research. - 5.
 You will need one official copy of your Emory transcript, one official transcript from each post- secondary school you have attended.
-These will be scanned and uploaded to the application.

-6. Do not trust the mechanical grammar and spell checks of your software to find errors of spelling, punctuation, or word usage.
+If not already available electronically, these will need to be scanned and uploaded to the application. - 6.
+Do not trust the mechanical grammar and spell checks of your software to find errors of spelling, punctuation, or word usage.
 Proofread the entire application.
 Have a friend or associate proofread the entire application.
 Then check it again.